ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 Review the following information before you install the Red Hat OpenShift for VMware service:
 * Red Hat OpenShift for VMware cannot be installed on multiple VMware vCenter Server® instances in a multi-site configuration.
 Before you install Red Hat OpenShift for VMware on an instance, verify that the service is not installed on any other instances in the multi-site configuration.
-* Red Hat OpenShift for VMware is supported on VMware vCenter Server instances with VMware vSphere® 7.0, only for VMware NSX-T 3.1.
+* Red Hat OpenShift for VMware is supported on VMware vCenter Server instances with VMware vSphere® 7.0, only for VMware NSX-T™ 3.1.
 * Red Hat OpenShift for VMware is not supported for new deployments or for ordering post deployment for the following instances:
    * vCenter Server with NSX-V for vSphere 6.7 or 6.5
    * vCenter Server with NSX-T for vSphere 6.7

    Existing installations of Red Hat OpenShift for VMware can be used or deleted.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 Currently, Red Hat OpenShift v4.6 is installed.
 {: note}